teamjel/cs207-FinalProject/docs/milestone1.md

 Given any number x, rewrite it as: ![equation](http://latex.codecogs.com/gif.latex?x%20%3D%20x&plus;%5Cepsilon%20x%27), where ![equation](http://latex.codecogs.com/gif.latex?%5Cepsilon) has the property such that ![equation](http://latex.codecogs.com/gif.latex?%5Cepsilon%5E2%20%3D%200).
 This construction is extremely useful because it enables the automatic computation of derivatives, provided the initial derivative at any given x upon instantiation, simply by expanding the formula and computing algebraically the equivalent dual number solution.
 For the purposes of our implementation of the forward mode of automatic differentiation, we will use dual numbers to compute the appropriate derivatives at each step.

 # How to Use AutoDiff

+How to Use PackageName: The user will obtain our package through TestPyPI.
+The user will first install the package then import it into their project file.
+To instantiate AD objects, the user should provide the type of function as an argument, an alpha, or coefficient for the function, and a third argument if appropriate for the function.

 # Software Organization